lorenanda/tldr/README.md

-TL;DR
+# TL;DR

-A web app that gets the gists of texts.
+Program that gets the gist of texts:
 - summary
 - entities
 - sentiment score